Cannonball (The Breeders song): Composition

-"Cannonball" is an alternative rock, pop rock, indie pop and grunge song that lasts for a duration of three minutes and thirty-six seconds.
+"Cannonball" is an alternative rock, pop rock, indie pop, and grunge song that lasts three minutes and 36 seconds.
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is written in the time signature of common time, with a moderately fast rock tempo of 112 beats per minute and composed in the key of E-flat major (E♭), while Kim Deal's vocal range spans from a low of E♭_{3} to a high of B♭_{4}.
 The song has a basic sequence that alternates between the chords of B♭_{5} and E♭_{5} during the introduction and verses and follows B♭_{5}–E♭_{5}–A♭_{5} at the chorus as its chord progression.

 In a 1996 interview with the Phoenix New Times, Deal stated the song was inspired by the writings of French revolutionary Marquis de Sade.